 The Quinn Emanuel Education Practice Group is dedicated to representing universities and colleges nationwide, and our team members—including a former Dean of Stanford Law School as well as a former Princeton University Trustee—are passionate about the goals and missions of higher education.

 Our lawyers have insiders’ instincts and spent years in academia.
 We know the issues that can come up: the faculty statements, the un-vetted university communications, the sudden changes in law and policy that require schools to meet unexpected challenges on a dime.
 And we are here to help.

 We have significant experience counseling universities in a wide variety of sensitive and controversial matters.
 A number of our partners have been primary counsel for major educational institutions and/or have served on university boards or in senior leadership roles.
 This broad exposure gives us a nuanced understanding of the higher education environment and allows us to be effective and informed advocates.

-For insights on novel legal issues that colleges and universities are facing as a result of the COVID-19 pandemic, please see our recent client alert, “US Outlook: Top Questions for Higher Education Amid Novel Coronavirus Outbreak.”
+For insights on novel legal issues that colleges and universities are facing as a result of the COVID-19 pandemic, please see our client alert, “US Outlook: Top Questions for Higher Education Amid Novel Coronavirus Outbreak.”

 A university’s community of students, faculty, and alumni is its lifeblood.
 We are here to protect that crucial relationship, while navigating a wide range of disputes simultaneously.

 We appreciate the importance of striking the right tone while effectively communicating university positions.
 Through the governmental and media expertise our lawyers possess—including Senate-confirmed and White House positions and careers at The New York Times, MSNBC, Fox, The Wall Street Journal, Knight Ridder and other outlets—we have navigated clients through sensitive, and at times seemingly insurmountable, legal and public relations battles and emerged with favorable outcomes.